elotroalex/cdsc/_posts/2023-12-09-microgrants-recipient-2023.md

 lang: en
 ---

-For our second year of the microgrant program, we are thrilled to announce the recipients for the 2023 round cycle.
-The selection committee picked these outstanding projects out of a pool of more than one hundred applicants with the confidence that their endeavors will make significant contributions to building digital scholarship for and in the Caribbean.
-All of us at the Caribbean Digital Scholarship Collective are thrilled with the health, energy and enthusiasm for this growing community.
-Below are the awardees for the inaugural year of our microgrant program.
-Congratulations to all of the recipients!
+The Microgrant Coordinators are pleased to announce the selected projects for the 2023-24 CDSC microgrant program.
+The second round of the microgrant program received an overwhelming response of high-quality applications, with a wide range of applicants, projects, and scholarships demonstrating the richness of the Caribbean.
+The application exceeded our participation, doubling the number of submissions compared to its inaugural year.
+Special thanks to this year’s committee members, Kaiama Glover and Katerina Gonzalez Selingman, for your guidance and support during the arduous selection process.
+We also thank our microgrant mentor, Hope Cullinan.

+The CDSC is proud to have your trust in supporting many of these initiatives, and we hope we can continue fostering a healthy and thriving community around Caribbean Digital scholarship.
+Below are the awardees for the microgrant program.
+Congratulations to all the recipients!

 ---